teamniteo/handbook/5_People/career.md

 * All Partners need to agree with the cancellation.
 * When cancellation is agreed, the person should be notified immediately by the immediate supervisor (usually the one doing the onboarding or has the most interaction with).
 From this point onwards, the person is no longer required to work, but is encouraged to take their time to hand off to other people in Niteo anything they feel is valuable.
 After hand-off is finished, they are free to do whatever.
 * Every Nitean (except Trialists) is entitled to a severance package paid in monthly payouts according to the following formula:
-  * up to one year full time: 1 month base salary,
+  * up to one year permanent: 1 month base salary,
-  * more than one year full time: 2 months base salary + 1 month for each additional year, capped at 6 months,
+  * more than one year permanent: 2 months base salary + 1 month for each additional year, capped at 6 months,
   * base salary is capped at 80% of level 3 salary which is the same for parental and sick leave.